-The 2019 Rugby Championship will be the eighth edition of one of the biggest rugby union tournaments in the Southern Hemisphere, with New Zealand, Australia, Argentina and South Africa set to battle it out for supremacy over the course of three weeks in July and August.
+The 2020 Rugby Championship will be the ninth edition of one of the biggest rugby union tournaments in the Southern Hemisphere, with New Zealand, Australia, Argentina and South Africa set to battle it out for supremacy over the course of three weeks.

-New Zealand will be looking to take out their fourth consecutive Rugby Championship and their sixth in seven years, having won every year since the tournament took on its current format aside from in 2015, when Australia took it out.
-They have a dominant team and will be tough to beat, but you can tune into every minute of Australia’s attempt to upset them when watching at home on TV or streaming live to an eligible device.
+New Zealand will be looking to take out their fifth Rugby Championship and thein seven years, having won all but once since the tournament took on its current format, with Australia (2015) and South Africa (2019) both winning in World Cup years.
+They have a dominant team and will be tough to beat, and you can tune into every minute of Australia’s attempt to upset them when watching at home on TV or streaming live to an eligible device.

 The inaugural edition of what has now become the Rugby Championship took place back in 1996.
 Back then, it was played between just three teams – the Australia Wallabies, New Zealand All Blacks and South Africa Springboks – and was known as the Tri-Nations.
 After sixteen years – during which New Zealand won ten times – the Argentina Pumas were added and the event became known as the Rugby Championship.
 The newcomers haven’t enjoyed much success since joining, finishing last on six of seven occasions, while New Zealand have continued their dominance with six more victories to take it to 16 total tournament wins from 23 events.